 Every pregnant woman is offered ultrasound scans during pregnancy.
 However, the number and timeline will be different for each woman.
-Your ultrasound schedule will depend a few key factors, including:
+Your ultrasound schedule will depend on a few key factors, including:

 If you didn’t have an ultrasound last week, your nine week ultrasound will likely be scheduled to assess the gestational age of your baby.
 If you’re not sure when your last menstrual period (LMP) was, a scan at nine weeks will be able to confirm your approximate date of conception.

 Your first ultrasound can be a very emotional experience so it’s a good idea to take along your partner or close family member for support.

 Depending on your unique pregnancy, your chosen healthcare professional may schedule an earlier ultrasound at nine weeks for a few different reasons.

 If this is your first ultrasound, it will give you the opportunity to accurately determine your due date.
 Especially if you haven’t tracked when your LMP was.

 Knowing how far along you are in your pregnancy is important.
 At some point between 11 and 13 weeks your healthcare professional will suggest conducting a Nuchal Translucency (NT) scan.
 This scan tests for Down syndrome and for accurate results, you need to know how far along you are.